InterNations/kata-c/README.md

 a program binary and a check binary.

  - `make` to build the whole project
- - `make kata` to build the kata executable only
+ - `make kata` to build the kata binary only
- - `make checks` to build project tests
+ - `make testsuite` to build the testsuite
- - `make check` to run the tests
+ - `make test` to run the testsuite
  - `./kata` to run the program
- - `./checks` to run the checks
+ - `./testsuite` to run the checks